 Sami Tsang was born in Canada and raised in Hong Kong.
 She studied traditional Chinese painting for 7 years, until returning to Canada to pursue her passion for art.
 She began her study of ceramics in the specialized art program at H. B. Beal Secondary School in London, Ontario.
 In 2015, she enrolled in the ceramics program at Sheridan College, where she was introduced to the broader clay community and guided attentively by her professors and peers.
 Sang earned a Master of Fine Art degree in Ceramic Art at Alfred University (NY) in 2021.
 She has relocated to Toronto where she is currently establishing a studio.

 ~ Artist Statement ~

 Growing up as the youngest child of a conservative Hong Kong family, my voice was not welcomed.
-The ability to speak faded away.
-At 12, I moved back to Canada, where a series of traumatic issues were created by the constant flux amidst two cultures - Chinese and Western.
+The ability to speak soon faded away.
+I moved back to Canada at age 12, where the constant flux amidst Chinese and Western cultures created a series of traumatic issues.
 At 20, I began to resist my traditional role.

 Every day, I process my progress.